SSpeights/PowerShellGuide/refining-with-loops.md

 ## Making it easier to read in data

-As a final step, you decide to make entering the parameter easier so you only have to enter a file path / file name instead of "Get-Content" at the command line.
-You also decide to that you want to be able to set the list of system name from inside the script for automation.
+As a final step, you decide to make entering the parameter easier so you only have to enter a file name\(s\) instead of "Get-Content" at the command line.
+You also decide to that you want to be able to set the list of system names from inside the script for automation purposes.

 You also add a little fallback statement if the file is empty - just in case.
 And, you add an error handling, if the status isn't "OK" no file will be written and you get a message telling you that you need to troubleshoot system name, network connection or the system itself.

 [Your final script is here](/Examples/FinalInputs_ComputerData.ps1).
 You also have full help for this script from the CLI.
 Simply type in`help .\FinalInputs_ComputerData.ps1`.